56 Different Types of Ants in Louisiana

 52. Pallid Twig Ant

 Pallid Twig Ants are one of the most common ants in Louisiana and can be found in states from coast to coast.
-They are usually small, ranging from 1-3 mm in size, but they can be larger.
+They are usually small, ranging from 1-3 mm, but they can be larger.

 Pallid Twig Ant colonies are polygynous and may contain hundreds or thousands of individuals.